 The accumulated catch attributed to a CCM/CPC is within that CCM/CPC’s catch quota or catch limit for the relevant management year; and,

-The PBF in the ePBCD was caught, transshipped, harvested or sold in compliance with other applicable provisions of CMMs/Resolutions.
+The PBF in the ePBCD was caught, transshipped, harvested [(from cages)] or sold in compliance with other applicable provisions of CMMs/Resolutions.

-The ePBRC shall be validated only when:
+The [ePBRC] shall be validated only when:

-All the information provided in the ePBRC has been established to be accurate;
+All the information provided in the [ePBRC] has been established to be accurate;

 All the ePBCD numbers relating to the previously imported PBF products are included.

-Each related ePBCD had been validated and accepted for the importation of the products declared on the ePBRC; and,
+Each related ePBCD had been validated and accepted for the importation of the products declared on the [ePBRC]; and,

 The products to be re-exported are wholly or partly the same product on the validated ePBCD(s).